 Furthermore, before attempting to re-rent your rented space, you must always get the landlord’s approval.
 Long-term rental lease agreements often forbid renters from renting out their homes again on listing websites.

-To prevent being asked to leave, don’t violate the agreement.
+To prevent being asked to leave or any legal issues, don’t violate the agreement.

 How to Start an Airbnb Business Without Money: Become a Property Manager

-An individual or business known as an Airbnb property manager is in charge of supervising and administering a rental property that is posted on Airbnb or other short-term rental websites on behalf of the owner of the property.
+An individual or business known as an Airbnb property manager is in charge of supervising and administering a rental property on behalf of the owner of the property.

 Property managers handle many facets of the rental process, ensuring that the home is maintained properly, reservations are handled effectively, and visitors have a pleasurable stay.

-Furthermore, you are not liable for paying for maintenance; rather, you are just charged with managing the property for the owner.
-In the end, you are accountable for:
+What makes it even better is that you are not liable for paying for maintenance; rather, you are just charged with managing the property for the owner.
+In the end, this is all that you are accountable for:

 For many people, choosing this could be difficult.
-It’s not as simple as some tutorials make it seem.
+It’s not as simple as some tutorials make it seem and we don’t want to sugarcoat it.

 Saving for Future Growth

-- Budgeting: Manage your hosting business like a business.
+• Budgeting: Manage your hosting business like any other business.
 Make a budget that details your earnings and spending.
 Set up money for future expansion and unforeseen expenses.

-- Reinvestment: You should reinvest some of your profits to upgrade your home, improve visitor experiences, or diversify your hosting business.
-Long-term prosperity is fueled by strategic investments.
+• Reinvestment: You should allocate some of your profits to upgrade your home, improve visitor experiences, or diversify your hosting business.
+Long-term success is fueled by making strategic investments.

-- Establish long-term goals for your Airbnb business by setting clear objectives.
-Having specific goals helps you make sound financial decisions and keeps you motivated, whether you’re managing many homes or trying to become a superhost.
+• Establish long-term goals for your Airbnb business by setting clear objectives.
+Having specific goals helps you make sound financial decisions and also keeps you motivated, whether you’re managing many homes or trying to become a superhost.
+So be clear about what you want to achieve and what that journey looks like and follow it step-by-step.

 Keep in mind that success frequently depends on prudent money management and a vision for the future.